viant/mly/README.md

 Connections:
   - ID: local
     Hostnames: 127.0.0.1
 ```

-#### Dictionary hash code
+### Dictionary hash code

-In caching mode, in order to manage cache and client/server consistency every time a model/dictionary gets re/loaded, `mly` computes a global dictionary hash code.
+In caching mode, in order to manage cache and client/server consistency every time a model/dictionary gets re/loaded, `mly` computes a dictionary hash code.
 This hash code gets stored in the cache along with model prediction and is passed to the client in every response.
-Once a client detects a dictionary hash code difference, it automatically initiates a dictionary reload and invalidates cache entries.
+Once a client detects a change in dictionary hash code, it automatically initiates a dictionary reload and invalidates cache entries.

 ## Configuration

-#### Server
+### Server

 The server accepts configuration with the following options: